scSiameseClu: A Siamese Clustering Framework for Interpreting single-cell RNA Sequencing Data: Experiments

 \section{Experiments}

 In this section, we first validate our method through extensive experiments, demonstrating its superior performance in scRNA-seq clustering.
 We then show that the embeddings generated by our method effectively mitigate the embedding collapse issue in graph-based models.
-We evaluate its utility in downstream tasks, like cell type annotation, and perform ablation studies to assess the contributions of individual components.
-Additional details are in the supplementary material.
+We also evaluate its utility in downstream tasks, like cell type annotation.

-\subsection{Experimental Setup.}
+\subsection{Experimental Setup}

 \textbf{Dataset Preprocessing.} We evaluated~\methodname~on seven real scRNA-seq datasets.
 First, genes expressed in fewer than three cells were filtered out, followed by normalization, log-transformed (logTPM), and selection of highly variable genes based on predefined mean and dispersion thresholds.
 Finally, the preprocessed data were used as input.